LunaBraga/challenge_portfolio_Kasia/README.md

 ## My experience

 My previous experience was initially associated with working as a PR manager and then for 10 years as an Account Manager.
+So far, I have worked on projects related to new technologies: creating websites and applications.
+Due to the fact that I always wanted to ensure the best performance of the projects, all of them were tested by me.
+I made Excel with all Bugs for Developers.
+We are working together on all projects improvement.

 ## Courses